SomeWeekendReading/someweekendreading.github.io/_posts/2023-01-27-fda-vrbpac-covid-vaccine-composition-changes.md

   1.843864 1.413043 1.082901
   ```
   - So basically we get $RR = 1.41$ with confidence limits of $(1.08, 1.84)$.
 This
-    compares favorably with the reported result shown on slide 11 of $RR = 1.47$ (CL: $1.11 - 1.95$).
+    compares reasonably favorably with the reported result shown on slide 11 of
-    (At least, within the limits of the very crude statistic we're using for comparison!)
+	$RR = 1.47$ (CL: $1.11 - 1.95$).
+(At least, within the limits of the very crude
+    statistic we're using for comparison!)
-  - So we believe their result!
+  - So we believe their result.

 On the other hand, a number of things about this result are hinky:
 - In the discussion, it turned up that other databases with similar data don't see this